What is a Silencer?

 - Revoking probation and sending you to jail

-Fight these charges with the Simmrin Law Group and you may be able to avoid the penalties for a PC 33410 conviction.
+Fight these charges with Simmrin Law Group, and you may be able to avoid the penalties for a PC 33410 conviction.

 Defenses for the Possession of a Silencer in California

-We can help you build a defense if you are accused of the possession of a silencer.
-Members of our team know how to handle PC 33410 charges.
-We can help you show that:
+We can help you build a defense if you are accused of possessing a silencer.
+Members of our team know how to handle PC 33410 charges using one of the following defenses, so contact us today.

 PC 33410 charges relate only to the possession of a silencer.
 For example, you should not face PC 33410 charges if you had a firearm with a scope attached.
 In this situation, your lawyer could argue that you did not have constructive or actual possession of a silencer.